 Choosing a dentist in Houston for gingivitis treatment should be done carefully because you want the most gentle, expert dental care possible.
-Our gingivitis treatment specialists are highly qualified to detect and treat this oral disease that affects many patients.
+Our gingivitis treatment doctors are highly qualified to detect and treat this oral disease that affects many patients.

 Educating yourself on gingivitis signs and symptoms is a smart approach to maintaining a healthy mouth for years to come.

 - Gingivitis is a form of periodontal disease and is the inflammation of the gums (called gingiva).
 Gingivitis forms from long-term plaque deposits on your teeth, so the disease is common among those who do not receive regular teeth cleanings every six months.

 - The classic symptoms of gingivitis include: tender and/or painful gums; bright red-purple or red gums; mouth sores; shiny gums; swollen gums; and bleeding gums (especially after brushing and flossing).

 - There are some instances that increase your chances of developing gingivitis.
 Such cases include: poor oral hygiene; uncontrolled diabetes; pregnancy (because of hormonal changes); general illness; fillings with rough edges; misaligned teeth; and unclean/misfitting dental appliances (bridges, dentures, etc).

 - Dr. Kathy Frazar and Dr. Thomas Hedge are dentists with gingivitis treatment experience and expertise.
 They will evaluate your specific cases against the symptoms listed above.

 - Our main goal when treating gingivitis is to reduce inflammation caused by harmful bacteria and plaque—the culprits of gingivitis.